 Use this low cost optimal equipment restoration period modelling tool to set sound equipment maintenance overhaul periods and make equipment restoration decisions

-This equipment restoration and replacement optimization modelling tool was developed by Howard Witt, a professional reliability engineer with over 25 years hands-on industry experience, including nuclear facilities and industrial process plants.
+Equipment restoration optimization and replacement modelling tool was developed by Howard Witt, a professional reliability engineer with over 25 years hands-on industry experience, including nuclear facilities and industrial process plants

-This equipment replacement decision modelling software uses a Microsoft Excel spreadsheet that permits you to do ‘what-if’ scenarios comparing the cost of continuing to do equipment maintenance to an aging equipment item, verses the cost of restoring the equipment to as-new condition, or replacing it with new equipment.
-It helps you make decisions such as: If you had an old machine that was costing more to keep, then when during its operating life do you replace it for the least total cost to the business?
+This equipment restoration replacement decision modelling software uses a MS Excel spreadsheet that permits you to do ‘what-if’ scenarios comparing the cost of continuing to do equipment maintenance to an aging equipment item, verses the cost of restoring the equipment to as-new condition, or replacing it with new equipment.
+It helps you make optimum equipment overhaul decisions such as: If you had an old machine that was costing more to keep, then when during its operating life do you replace it for the least total cost to the business?

 Preventive Maintenance vs Overhaul Restoration Optimization Modelling Tool